tiagozacarias/batch_linux/README.md

-Requeriments base
+Requeriments base:

 			- Requer --> Python <4.0, >=3.9

-Python3 packages requeriments
+Python3 packages requeriments:

 			- netmiko==4.4.0
 			- paramiko==3.4.0

-Comment
+Comment:

 * Before executing these tools make sure that the desired impact on the network infrastructure has been mapped, perform with caution.